The Girls' Middle School

 - Professional development strongly encouraged and supported

-- Bachelor’s degree in English, History or other Humanities discipline – advanced degree and teaching experience a plus!
+- Bachelor’s degree in science or related discipline – advanced degree and teaching experience a plus!

 - Commitment to experiential, project-based learning, narrative assessment, and other progressive pedagogies